shifatmasud/Aura-Scroll-/README.md

     *   `config.ts`: This is the **master control panel** for the app.
 You can change almost anything here—text, images, animation speed, blur effects, etc.—without touching the main code.

 *   `Framer/`: This is the **"Framer Component" Version**.
-    *   It's a special, self-contained package designed to be dropped right into a design and prototyping tool called Framer.
+    *   `AuraScroll.tsx`: This is a special, self-contained package designed to be dropped right into a design and prototyping tool called [Framer](https://framer.com).
 It includes everything it needs to work, all in one file.
-Think of it like a portable toy that you can bring to any playground.
+Think of it like a portable, super-powered toy that you can bring to any playground and customize on the fly.
+You can control sections, transitions, and UI elements from the properties panel in Framer.

 ---